Lao Coffee Varieties and Production

 Introduced in the 1950s, Liberica is a giant among coffee bushes, reaching up to 18 meters.
 It is more common as living fences than for commercial cultivation.

-Liberica could potentially be produced as specialty coffee in the future.
-Currently, only a few specialty coffee farms in the Bolaven, such as Suan Gaia, grow the variety commercially, and Miraclelao Coffee sells it.
+Currently, only a few specialty coffee farms in the Bolaven, such as Suan Gaia and Plantation Hills Artisans Ltd, cultivate Liberica commercially.
+Miraclelao Coffee also sells it.

 Market growth: In 2024, Liberica coffee beans were valued at $1.47 billion globally.
 The market is projected to grow to $3.2 billion by 2032 reflecting a compound annual growth rate of 10.2%.